Skip To main content

 However, now that the internet is mainstream and interaction takes place online, “places of public accommodations” has been interpreted by the Department of Justice (DOJ) and the US federal court system to include websites.
 If you operate a website to sell products or otherwise provide services to the public, the DOJ and case law have made it clear: the ADA applies to your website, and it must be accessible.

-To comply with the DOJ’s interpretation of the Americans with Disabilities Act (ADA), digital content must be free of barriers, making it usable for everyone, including people with disabilities.
-To accomplish this, the best practice is to follow the success criteria of the Web Content Accessibility Guidelines (WCAG).
-WCAG is a set of technical standards that, when applied, make online content accessible for users of all abilities.
+To comply with the DOJ’s interpretation of the Americans with Disabilities Act (ADA), digital content must be usable for people with disabilities.
+To accomplish this, the best practice is to follow the success criteria of the Web Content Accessibility Guidelines.
 To read more about WCAG, visit our page on WCAG conformance.